nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 5) Because of (2) and because of other real-life scenarios such as half-open connections, user applications cannot avoid having to anticipate and handle aborted connections even when (4) is not an issue;

-Taking all into consideration, **Carambolas.Net does not try to define what a "graceful" disconnection is, leaving that to the user application.**
+Taking all this into consideration,

+**Carambolas.Net does not try to define what a "graceful" disconnection is, leaving that to the user application.**

 Therefore, no disconnection handshake is specified.
 Firstly, a host may become unresponsive at any time without notice so any user application must already be capable of handling abrupt disconnections due to timeouts.
 And secondly, user applications may require wildly different disconnection steps, which can be more efficiently implemented using custom payloads and any of the available [QoS levels](#qos).
 For example, a user application designed to exchange files may require